meohexa1a/AdminPlugin/README.md

 # AdminPlugin

 This plugin in dev, soure private.
-If you want to try host this plugin, do at own your risk
+If you want to try host this plugin, do at your risk